 The Oxford Lancers and the Oxford Brookes Panthers used to be one team: The Cavaliers.
+The Oxford Cavaliers won the National Championship in 2001-02 season.

 Under Bucs rules the Cavaliers had to split to form two teams.
 The Panthers joined the Bucs league a little while before the Lancers.
 However in their first official season the Lancers faced the Panthers in a league game, and every game since between these two teams has been known as the Cavaliers’ Cup.